 Adolescents within the EU will continue to receive only the Q8W dosing regimen as per the predecessor study.
-In order to maintain the blind of the predecessor study, this group will receive injections every 4 weeks for the first 3 doses (active drug at Visits 1 and 3, placebo
+In order to maintain the blind of the predecessor study, this group will receive injections every 4 weeks for the first 3 doses (active drug at Visits 1 and 3, placebo administered at Visit 2) followed by every 8 weeks thereafter (to match the regimen of the adolescents who were on placebo in the predecessor study).

-2 For the purposes of this study the European Union (EU) is defined as consisting of the following countries: Bulgaria, Czech Republic, France, Germany, Italy, Poland, Romania, Spain, Sweden and the United Kingdom.
+&lt;sup>2 For the purposes of this study the European Union (EU) is defined as consisting of the following countries: Bulgaria, Czech Republic, France, Germany, Italy, Poland, Romania, Spain, Sweden and the United Kingdom.